neilenns/react-access-code-map/DEVELOPMENT.md

 There are several blog posts around that show ways to do this, but for the moment I'm using the [example shown here][env-docker-runtime].

+While this does work it is *super sensitive* to paths.
+Make sure the Dockerfile creates the folder where the docker-entrypoint.sh file will live in the final image.
+Make sure the script writes the env_vars.js file to the same folder where the Dockerfile put the compiled React app.
+I lost a lot of time getting this working due to mismatched file locations.

 ## Setting up react-leaflet

 The core map is rendered using react-leaflet.
 Honestly it was one of the easiest parts